kshedden/goclaims/README.md

 Configuration
 -------------

-The pipeline is configured using a json-formatted configuration file.
+The pipeline is configured using a toml-formatted configuration file.
 The configuration file contains the following parameters:

 * __Sourcedir__: The directory prefix for all SAS files to be